World Cup semi-final qualification scenarios

 Victory over the tournament hosts would send the 2015 losing finalists into the last four again.

-Even if they are joined by either Pakistan or Bangladesh on 11 points, New Zealand's likely superior net run-rate should still see them through.
+Even if they are joined by Pakistan on 11 points, New Zealand´s likely superior net run-rate should still see them through.

 England, fourth, 10 points